ORDER FULFILLMENT IN HALF THE TIME

 exponentially with the number of times this has to be done.

-Critical procurement considerations
+Critical procurement considerations for the selection of

 • Part lifespan.
 As a starting point, ask